Prep: 25 min.

 I have eaten these rolls nearly every Thanksgiving for as long as I can remember.
 They are near and dear to my heart, as I copied the recipe straight from my late grandmother’s handwritten notecard.
 Though she used solely all purpose flour, the addition of Kernza works incredibly well.
 Unsurprisingly, they are quite famous in our family, and will no doubt be a hit amongst yours should you decide to give them a try!

-- Heat one cup of water, two sticks of butter, and the salt together in a sauce pot until the butter has completely melted.
+- Heat one cup of water, 1 stick of butter, and the salt together in a sauce pot until the butter has completely melted.
 Remove from heat.

 - Add the yeast packet to the remaining cup of water (which should be at room temperature or cooler), and stir until well incorporated.